meredithpaynee/CS4450-Project/README.md

 3. Meredith Payne

 Deliverable 1 - All work was done in collaboration in-person.
 Contribution was equal between all three members.
 We found it easier to do it this way as opposed to splitting things up and working individually.

+Deliverable 2 - We operated under the same collaboration style as in deliverable 1.
+All work was completed during in person collaboration.